-When requesting ILL materials make sure to plan ahead and leave yourself plenty of time to use your item.
-Below are basic ILL timelines:
+When requesting Interlibrary Loan materials make sure to plan ahead and leave yourself plenty of time to use your item.
+Below are basic Interlibrary Loan timelines:

 All requests are processed within one to three working days of submission.

 Articles take 2-3 days to show up in your email.
-All other ILL items usually take 7-10 days to arrive, but can take longer depending on availability at the lending libraries.
+All other Interlibrary Loan items usually take 7-10 days to arrive but can take longer depending on availability at the lending libraries.

-Some items cannot be loaned or take longer periods of time to receive.
+Some items cannot be loaned or take a longer period of time to receive.
 Examples of these are reference items or rare materials, videos/CDs, musical scores, dissertations, and items on microfilm.

 How to Interlibrary Loan a Book